Dr Bernard Schneider, JD, LLM (Taxation), MIA, PhD

 Lecturer in International Tax Law

-Dr Schneider is Lecturer in International and Comparative Tax Law at the Centre for Commercial Law Studies, Director of the LLM in Tax Law and LLM Research Director.
+Dr Schneider is a lecturer in International Tax Law at the Centre for Commercial Law Studies, Director of the LLM in Tax Law and LLM Research Director.
 He teaches international, US and Chinese taxation and Chinese business law.

 Dr Schneider wrote his PhD thesis on the development of the Chinese income tax system.
 His main research interests are in the areas of international and comparative tax law, tax policy and administration, the taxation of individuals, tax law as public law and the US and Chinese tax systems.